Encarnacion to Mariners, Santana to Indians in 3-team trade

-Seattle general manager Jerry Dipoto finished the trade while in a hospital.
-He fell ill during the winter meetings and was checked “out of an abundance of caution,” the Mariners said.
+Dipoto made likely the first winter meetings deal from a medical facility since then Jim Hendry’s agreement with pitcher Ted Lilly in 2007 when the then-Chicago Cubs general manager was taken for angioplasty in 2006.
+Dipoto felt ill a day earlier and was checked “out of an abundance of caution,” the team said.
+Dipoto was released from the hospital later Thursday.

+“We’ll see how it goes with Edwin, whether he stays with us or he moves on to another destination,” Seattle assistant general manager Justin Hollander said.

-Coming off their third straight AL Central, the Indians had been expected to make a move at the meetings, presumably with ace Corey Kluber or pitcher Trevor Bauer.
+Coming off their third straight AL Central title, the Indians had been expected to make a move at the meetings, presumably with ace Corey Kluber or pitcher Trevor Bauer.

 Instead, they jettisoned Encarnacion — the designated hitter has averaged 108 RBIs over the last seven seasons — and brought back the popular Santana.

-The 32-year-old Santana, known for his power and ability to draw walks, spent the first eight seasons of his career in Cleveland before signing a $60 million, three-year deal with Philadelphia last offseason.
+The 32-year-old Santana, known for his power and ability to draw walks, spent the first eight seasons of his career in Cleveland before signing a $60 million, three-year deal with Philadelphia last winter.
+He is still owed $35 million.

-Philadelphia sent Santana to the rebuilding Mariners this month in a swap that included All-Star shortstop Jean Segura.
-Santana, appreciated by Indians fans even more after he left, still has $35 million left on his contract.
+Philadelphia sent Santana to the rebuilding Mariners this month in a trade that included All-Star shortstop Jean Segura.
+Seattle quickly parted with Santana, who was appreciated by Indians rooters even more after he left.

+“We know what makes him tick.
+We know all of the things that he brings to a team into a clubhouse, so that does help,” Antonetti said.

+Yonder Alonso hit 23 homers with 83 RBIs last season as the Indians’ first baseman.
+He’s signed for 2019 with an option for 2020 — with the additions of Santana and Bauers, perhaps Alonso could end up in a trade along with one of Cleveland’s star pitchers.

-Encarnacion, who turns 36 next month, had 107 RBIs while hitting 32 homers and .246.
-He leads the majors in homers and RBIs since 2012.
+Encarnacion had 107 RBIs while hitting 32 homers and .246.
+He leads the majors in homers and RBIs since 2012, and could provide the power lost when DH Nelson Cruz became a free agent.

-“We’re excited to add a proven offensive performer in Edwin Encarnacion,” Dipoto said in a statement.
-“In addition, by adding another draft pick for 2019, we have another opportunity to add to the talent in our minor league system.”

 Tampa Bay was eager to get Yandy Diaz, who hit .283 with 28 RBIs in 88 games for Cleveland in the last two seasons.
 Highly regarded at 27, his opportunities were limited with the Indians because they already had a talented infield.